elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 into the components.

-In most cases, the information coming from this service would help the application which UI components should **not** be loaded, as applications will use the service response for skipping components that aren't needed for presenting the data in a screenshot, and thus work towards better performance for the display-only purpose.
+In most cases, the information coming from this service would help the application determine which UI components should **not** be loaded, as applications will use the service response for skipping components that aren't needed for presenting the data in a screenshot, and thus work towards better performance for the display-only purpose.